Canon 200D vs Leica V-LUX Typ 114

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
+Both the 200D and the V-LUX Typ 114 have been discontinued, but can regularly be found used on eBay.
+The V-LUX Typ 114 was replaced by the Leica V-LUX 5, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Leica V-LUX Typ 114 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.